CocoLee2/SaverChef/README.md

 # SaverChef

+SaverChef is a great application for Tracking Food & Inspiring Recipes.
 A React Native application with a React Native frontend, Flask backend, and PostgreSQL database.

 ## Prerequisites
 - Python 3.11.1